kitschpatrol/Cinder-Pango/readme.md

 Windows 32 bit libs from here and there, currently not working.

 ##TODO

-- Nicer, more Cinder-esque API.
+- Wrap more of the API.
+(Justified text, anti-aliasing modes, hyphenation, truncation policy, etc.)
-- Expose native vs. Freetype backend configuration at API level.
+- Possible efficiencies from detecting the presence of markup and using pango_layout_set_markup vs. pango_layout_set_text.
 - Try blitting glyphs directly into a surface or texture by passing a reference to to the pixel data to `cairo_image_surface_create_for_data` instead of creating a new one via `cairo_image_surface_create`.
 - Figure out why some fonts don't load correctly on Mac + CoreText.
 - Use the Cinder Cairo block instead of including Cairo.